Pitt Community College: History

 In the fall of 1997, Pitt Community College, as well as the entire North Carolina Community College system, converted from a quarter system to a semester system.

-Following Russell’s retirement, Dr. G. Dennis Massey was selected as PCC’s fourth president on August 1, 2003.
+Following Russell’s retirement, G. Dennis Massey was selected as PCC's fourth president on August 1, 2003.

-In 2005, PCC Trustees agreed to purchase the 131-acre Davenport property adjacent to Pitt’s main campus and approved a Facilities Master Plan outlining future campus growth.
-The 2009 Spring Semester featured the opening of the Craig F. Goess Student Center followed by the Herman Simon Building for Health Sciences and the Construction and Industrial Technology (CIT) Building in 2012.
+In 2005, PCC trustees agreed to purchase the 131-acre Davenport property adjacent to Pitt's main campus and approved a Facilities Master Plan outlining future campus growth.
+The 2009 spring semester featured the opening of the Craig F. Goess Student Center followed by the Herman Simon Building for Health Sciences and the Construction and Industrial Technology (CIT) Building in 2012.
 Later in 2012, the new Facilities Services Complex and Charles E. Russell Building general classroom were opened.
-Just 5 years later, PCC opened the bond money funded construction of the Walter and Marie Williams Building to further expand STEM programming.
+Five years later, PCC opened the bond-funded Walter and Marie Williams Building to further expand STEM programming.

-In the summer of 2018, PCC welcomed Dr. Lawrence L. Rouse as its fifth President of Pitt Community College.
+In the summer of 2018, PCC welcomed Lawrence L. Rouse as its fifth president.

 On April 6, 2023, PCC opened the Eddie & Jo Allison Smith Center for Student Advancement.
-The 28,000-square-foot structure is home to PCC’s Institutional Advancement Division, which includes the PCC Foundation and the college’s marketing and media relations departments.
+The 28,000-square-foot structure is home to PCC's Institutional Advancement Division, which includes the PCC Foundation and the college's marketing and media relations departments.

-In 2024, following Dr. Rouse's retirement, PCC welcomed Dr. Maria Pharr as their 6th President.
+In 2024, following Rouse's retirement, Maria Pharr became the college's sixth president.
 2024 also ushered in the construction on the new Welding Technology Building.
-This building will provide a new level of modern technology and capacity for PCC's Welding program; one of the college's largest curriculums after 3 decades in their previous location.
+This building will provide a new level of modern technology and capacity for PCC's welding program, one of the college's largest curricula, after three decades in its previous location.